 4. Skin Biopsy

-A skin biopsy does not reveal specific changes that allow the direct diagnosis of feline atopic dermatitis, but histopathology of a sample of skin does allow the ruling out of other differential diagnoses.
+A skin biopsy does not reveal specific changes that allow the direct diagnosis of feline atopic dermatitis, but histopathology of a sample of skin does help to rule out other causes that may appear similar.

 5. Response to Therapy: